mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void AddRecipes()

 This is essentially the same as Mod.AddRecipes.
 Do note that this will be called for every instance of the overriding ModItem class that is added to the game.
 This allows you to avoid clutter in your overriding Mod class by adding recipes for which this item is the result.

+### public virtual void OnCraft(Recipe recipe)

+Allows you to make anything happen when the player crafts this item using the given recipe.